The Greatness of Fred’s Urban Farm

 It’s vacation night 3 of 4.
 You’ve already done Legoland and the beach, but you spent this day at the zoo.
 You pull back to your rental around 3:30 and as you carry in the sleeping children, you realize you only have an hour or two to chill before you need to start getting everyone ready to go out for dinner.
 Feeling hungry, you attack some of the leftovers from the night before in the fridge.
 A cocktail sounds nice but you have to drive and wrangle the kids in a little bit, so you forgo.

-After showers getting ready and parking; you are 10 minutes late looking at your phone seeing a message from your mother in law wondering where you are.
-Dinner was some good, but mostly “just ok”.
-Full, you pile everyone back in the car just to come back home to have the kids still be hungry.
-Bummed you missed the sunset on your deck, you put the kids to bed, pour a glass of wine and finally exhale with your love.
+After showers, getting ready, travel and parking; you’re 10 minutes late looking at your phone.
+There’s a message from your mother-in-law, wondering where you are.
+Dinner was some good, but mostly, “just ok”.
+Full, you pile everyone back in the car and come back home to have the kids still be hungry.
+Bummed you missed the sunset on your deck, you put the kids to bed, pour a glass of wine and finally exhale together on the couch with your love.

 Old Menus Still Sound Fresh